benmardana/COMP30019_Project_1/readme.txt

 We settled on a starting roughness of 10.0 and dividing by 1.8 through the algorithm loop.
 This provided a good distribution of heights.
 The terrain has dimensions 128x128.
+Pressing the 'space bar' will generate a new terrain.
+This helps to visualize the degree of randomness in our terrain generation.

 // BEN - Can you please explain our implementation of the square edges?